-Like its name, Telaga Warna or Lake of Color is striking.
-For the color of its water.
+Like its name, Telaga Warna or Lake of Color is striking for the color of its water.
 Depending on the time of the day, the water shuffles between green, navy blue, and yellowish-white.
 This is due to the sulfuric volume of this lake.
 Causing the refraction of the sunlight.

 Sikidang Crater in Dieng Plateau

 Due to this crater’s jumping behavior.
-There are several smaller craters as well in this area, some has died and some others are still active.
+There are several smaller craters as well in this area, some have died and some others are still active.
 Local food vendors have made the smaller craters in this area into natural stoves.

-Try the crater boiled eggs.
+Try the crater-boiled eggs.
 Buy an egg from a local vendor and see them putting the egg into a small boiling crater.
 Wait for a few minutes and then the egg is ready to eat.

 Hiking Sikunir Hill

-Sikunir Hill is named after the yellow spice turmeric.
+Sikunir Hill is named after the yellow herb turmeric.
 For the reason of the sunrise color here.
 Sikunir hill is famous for its dramatic display of the morning sun.
 Dusks at Sikunir Hill display an orchestra of colors ranging from a faint yellow to deep orange to purple.

 The famous name for this phenomenon: The Golden Sunrise.
-Hiking Sikunir Hill starts from early in the morning.
+Hiking Sikunir Hill starts early in the morning.
 The hike is not challenging and it usually takes an hour to the top.
 However, the temperature can be very cold at around 10° C. So wear proper clothing.

 Apart from the sunrise, enjoy the view of Central Java’s highest mountains: Merapi, Merbabu, and Ungaran.
-When going down, allow some time to visit the highest village in Java, Sembungan Village.
+When going down, allow some time to visit the highest village in Java, Sembungan village.

 Dieng Plateau Opening Hours